Skip to content

 2. Week 1

 First renewal-risk scorecard ships under review.
-You sign off; KORA calibrates the threshold for “attention-needed.”
+You sign off; KORA tunes the threshold for “attention-needed.”

 3. Month 1

-Onboarding nudges are calibrated.
+Ramp-up nudges are tuned.
 Stuck-account alerts are tuned.
 Escalation rules to human CSMs are stable.
 The 30-day success metric has its first reading.

 What success looks like at 30 days